Imprology improv training logo

 imprology course, London, 2017

-Our fascination with masks goes back to the dawn of times.
+Our fascination with masks in improv goes back to the dawn of time.
 In recent history, Jacques Lecoq and Keith Johnstone, among others, revived the tradition in both training and performance (see genesis for details).
 Playing with masks is a lot of fun and creates a sense of increased safety and danger all at once.
-Since introducing masks in our training, we've seen our students progressing faster towards creative freedom and shared pleasure.
-We use a set of Larval and a (modified) set of character masks from Strange Face in our teaching.
-We also us a set of half masks built by imprology's founder Remy Bertrand.
+Since introducing masks in our improv training, we've seen our students progressing faster towards creative freedom and shared pleasure.
+We use a set of Larval and a (modified) set of character masks from Strangeface in our teaching.
+We also us a set of half masks built by Imprology's founder, Remy Bertrand.

 imprology class, London 2016